jumashafara/regex_validator/readme.md

 ## Regex Validator

 # Target of the project

-This project was to help me practice regular expressions in a real application
+Regular expressions can be a bit confusing concept, this project was to help me practice regular expressions in a real simple application

 # Technologies